-Find out how this HR solution helps organisations:
+Find out how this HR solution helps organizations:

 - Empower employees to get the information they need through easy-to-use self-service HR tools and Microsoft Teams.

-- Simplify benefits, compensation, leave and absence, certifications, training, and compliance programmes.
+- Simplify benefits, compensation, leave and absence, certifications, training, and compliance programs.

 - Take action and adapt to changes faster with a scalable HR solution that can easily connect with existing and partner systems.

-- Drive better decisions by centralising workforce data and using embedded analytics to uncover valuable insights.
+- Drive better decisions by centralizing workforce data and using embedded analytics to uncover valuable insights.

 Frequently asked questions